No Meaningful Engagement With India Unless Revocation Of Illegal, Unilateral Steps On IIOJK: Foreign Minister Bilawal Bhutto Zardari - UrduPoint

 No Meaningful Engagement With India Unless Revocation Of Illegal, Unilateral Steps On IIOJK: Foreign Minister Bilawal Bhutto Zardari

-Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated that Pakistan's stance over its relations with India was very clear and consistent, unless it revoked its illegal and unilateral acts of 2019 over Jammu and Kashmir, there was no space to meaningful engagement
+Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated that Pakistan's stance over its relations with India was very clear and consistent, unless it revoked its illegal and unilateral acts of 2019 over the Indian Illegally Occupied Jammu and Kashmir (IIOJK), there was no space to meaningful engagement

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Aug, 2023 ):Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated that Pakistan's stance over its relations with India was very clear and consistent, unless it revoked its illegal and unilateral acts of 2019 over Jammu and Kashmir, there was no space to meaningful engagement.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Aug, 2023 ):Foreign Minister Bilawal Bhutto Zardari on Wednesday reiterated that Pakistan's stance over its relations with India was very clear and consistent, unless it revoked its illegal and unilateral acts of 2019 over the Indian Illegally Occupied Jammu and Kashmir (IIOJK), there was no space to meaningful engagement.

 He said that India had not only violated the international laws and the United Nations Security Council resolutions, but also the bilateral agreements between the two countries.

-"There is no space left for Pakistan to meaningfully engage with India," the foreign minister maintained while addressing a presser to highlight the achievement of the Ministry of foreign affairs during his tenure.
+"There is no space left for Pakistan to meaningfully engage with India," the foreign minister maintained while addressing a presser to highlight the achievements of the Ministry of Foreign Affairs during his tenure.

-The foreign minister replying to a query said that he went to Goa, India to attend Shanghai Cooperation Organization (SCO) meeting despite serious reservations and carrying head money, to present Pakistan's stance and tried to utilize the space available the pronounce Pakistan's interests.
+The foreign minister, replying to a query, said that he went to Goa, India to attend the Shanghai Cooperation Organization (SCO) meeting despite serious reservations and carrying head money, to present Pakistan's stance and tried to utilize the space available to pronounce Pakistan's interests.

-He said due to his participation in SCO where he presented Pakistan's stance clearly, India went on the back foot and held the SCO heads of states summit virtually.
+He said due to his participation in the SCO meeting where he presented Pakistan's stance clearly, India went on the back foot and held the SCO heads of states summit virtually.

-About sending Pakistan national team to contest the ICC Cricket World Cup in India, he said contrary to India's indulgence in immature acts, Pakistan always maintained that there should be a difference between politics and sports, adding that they still had security concerns as the security of the national team could not be compromised; and they had conveyed such to the ICC and India.
+About sending Pakistan national team to contest the ICC Cricket World Cup in India, he said contrary to India's indulgence in immature acts, Pakistan always maintained that there should be a difference between politics and sports, adding that they still had security concerns as the security of the national team could not be compromised; and they had conveyed such to the International Cricket Council (ICC) and India.

 The foreign minister, to another question, said that Pakistan was not interested in the bloc politics and did not want to be part of any polar world because they wanted to serve their 224 million population, and if they were drawn into others' interests, then they would be distracted.